joeraad/obsidian-snipdock/README.md

 - Menu width (px) and max height (% of window).
 - Anchor to status bar icon: open the menu directly above the icon instead of the window corner.
 - Search bar: filter the snippet list as you type.
 - Multi-column layout: spread snippets across 2–6 columns; "Menu width" becomes "Column width" when on.
+Toggle "Column-first sorting" to fill columns top-to-bottom instead of row-by-row.
 - Open after creating: open the new file in your editor immediately.
 - Enable on creation: turn new snippets on right away.
 - Snippet template: starter CSS for new snippets.